nitin02s/circuit-components-recognition/README.md

 Give it a circuit, it'll give you the components with their locations.

 Works on hand drawn.
+please create a folder named dump in the same directory

 ## cli
 call img.py -p PATH/TO/IMG